bluebackground/Endpoints-Server/server/documentation/Lists-Endpoint.md

-# List Endpoint API Documentation
+# Lists Endpoint API Documentation

 ## Overview
 This file describes the standard syntax to interact with endpoints for List objects.